SEE

 REFUEL

 This city runs on caffeine, from frothy, sweet kopi tarik to precision-poured V60s.
-Not far from the hotel, the jazz-soundtracked Bakoel Koffie is run by Indonesia’s oldest roaster, while One Fifteenth’s Menteng outpost is a coolly contemporary affair, known for its cold-drip coffees and fluffy kaya toast.
+Not far from the hotel, the jazz-soundtracked Bakoel Koffie is run by Indonesia’s oldest roaster, while One Fifteenth’s Menteng outpost is a coolly contemporary affair, known for its crafted coffees and fluffy kaya toast.

 FEAST